 We think you should avoid the early model cars as they have worse battery life, range and are generally less refined.
 The newer range of the Nissan Leaf from 2018 onwards looks like a great option if you want to get into the world of electric vehicles.

 With outstanding batteries and great overall reliability, we think that if you’re in the market for a new car, it’s definitely one you should consider.
-And a good place to start looking for one would be on Autotrader.
+One of the big decisions when deciding on an electric vehicle is whether you go with the subscription model or buy.
+We have broken this down for you in the following article: Electric Car Subscription Vs Buying: Which One Is Best?

 We hope you’ve enjoyed reading this article on Nissan Leaf problems.
 If you found this useful leave a comment telling us why and share this with anyone else who could benefit from the information we have covered here.